sul-dlss/libsys-airflow/README.md

 To generate a migration script, first make the changes in the `models.py` module and then run the following steps:

- 1. From the root directory, run `alembic revision --autogenerate -m "{short message describing change}"` (**NOTE:** not all changes to the model are detected, see this [note](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) in the documentation)
+ 1. From the root directory, run `poetry run alembic revision --autogenerate -m "{short message describing change}"` (**NOTE:** not all changes to the model are detected, see this [note](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) in the documentation)
- 1. After the migration script is created, run `alembic upgrade head` to apply your latest changes to the database.
+ 1. After the migration script is created, run `poetry run alembic upgrade head` to apply your latest changes to the database.

 ## Testing
 1. Install dependencies per `Dependency Management and Packaging` above